Semantics

 Add an AI Evaluation Result

-Refer to Evaluation
+Refer to Online Evals

 Fetch Existing Logs